 But it lacks the strength and heat resistance of fusion welding.
 Furthermore, it always leaves a goldish bead.

 Weldpundit has an article that discusses when it is better to braze or weld cast iron.

 Cast iron and steel are very different.
 Therefore, joining them is not recommended for critical work because the joint might fail under demanding service conditions.

 For the best results, use nickel filler metal, such as the NiFe-CI.
 Preheating at least the cast iron part will increase the success rate.
-Always ensure the slow cool down of cast iron.
+Always ensure a slow cooldown.

 If your project doesn’t need welding’s strength or heat resistance, braze welding is a great alternative.